multiOTP/multiotp/README.md

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
 ```
+2022-11-11 5.9.5.1 FIX: Windows nginx subfolders are now protected
 2022-11-11 5.9.5.0 ENH: It's now possible to define a special AD/LDAP group to attribute "Without2FA" token to specific users
+                   ENH: Default username and password are not displayed anymore if default password has been changed
 2022-11-04 5.9.4.0 ENH: Enhanced multiOTP Credential Provider
 2022-10-21 5.9.3.1 FIX: Better special characters support in username and password
                    ENH: The locked accounts list now also list the temporary delayed accounts